Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Tip # 1: Moving your Hotmail emails to one of Outlook Express' local folders will place Hotmail's copy of the moved email inside Hotmail's "Deleted Items" folder.

-Tip # 2: A copy of emails you send from Outlook Express using your Hotmail account will be placed in Outlook Express's Sent Items (under Local Folders), not in Outlook Express' Hotmail Sent Items folder.
+Tip # 2: A copy of emails you send from Outlook Express using your Hotmail account will be placed in Outlook Express' Sent Items (under Local Folders), not in Outlook Express' Hotmail Sent Items folder.

 However, emails you send through Hotmail using a web browser will (optionally) be stored in Hotmail's Sent Items folder.